mmahmad/Image-Detector/README.md

 Error handling is built-in, with proper messages to describe the problems, if faced, such as no connection, failure to connect to the server, no photo selected, etc.

+A basic python server "python_server.py" is also provided to test.
+The server, by default, runs on port 10000.
+It received the image sent from the Android app, and returns a simple message.